|Home Install Support FAQ Links|

 A: Nothing is wrong with your measurement.
 Many souncards that are declared as 24-bit soundcards have effective noise floor higher than some high quality 16-bit soundcards.
 In that case use soundcard in 16-bit mode to get more processing power.

-Q: I have a soundcard that works in Extensible 24-bit mode but it not function properly in Extensible 32-bit mode.
+Q: I have a soundcard that works in 24-bit mode but it not function properly in 32-bit mode.
 Is my soundcard driver defective?

-A: Probably you soundcard driver is OK.
+A: Probably your soundcard driver is OK.
 The 32-bit mode is alternative way of transferring 24-bit recorded data to computer, and not all soundcard drivers support this mode.

 Q: My soundcard works properly in 24-bit and 32-bit mode.
 Shall I use 24-bit or 32-bit mode?

 A: In this case it is recommended to use 32-bit mode as it uses less processing power.

 Q: I've measured loudspeaker FR with ARTA in free space (outdoors).
 I've got high noise at low frequencies.
 Help me solve this problem.

 A: Measurements outdoors, in free field, are usually affected with wind and possible traffic noise.
 In both cases you have large level of noise and distortion in measurement results.
 For measurement of frequency response outdoors use STEPS, but if you must use ARTA, to get impulse response, use microphone wind protector and dual channel measurement with averaging.

 Q: I have tried to measure the frequency response with ARTA and impedance with LIMP using sampling rate 96kHz.
 I was hoping that I shall get response up to 46kHz, instead I got noise like response at frequencies above 22 kHz.
 What is wrong with my measurement setup?